16 Types of Wedding Dress Embellishments Explained, From Embroidery to Beading

 Ruffles

 Sometimes referred to as a "frill," a ruffle is a method of gathering fabric to create a scrunched, rippled finish.
-Ruffles are often added as a trim along seams, necklines or sleeves and can be made from any type fabric.
-Adding ruffles to a wedding dress skirt creates a whimsical, dramatic effect.
+Ruffles are often added as a trim along seams, necklines or sleeves and can be made from any type of fabric.
+Adding ruffles to a wedding dress creates a whimsical, dramatic effect.

 Sash